-We work closely with The Duchess High School to ensure that transition programmes are in place for pupils before they transfer.
+We have just become a primary school as of September 2016, so this year we won't have any pupils transferring to Middle or High Schools.
+Our first cohort of children transferring to The Duchess School, in Alnwick will therefore occur in September 2018.
+We will be working closely with The Duchess School to ensure that transition programmes are in place for pupils before they transfer.
 Where necessary, staff will make additional visits to the school with individual children to alleviate anxieties.

-Children in Year 5, who have a Statement or Education, Health and Care plan, will have a transition review to discuss options for school transfers to secondary or special school, to allow plenty of time to make the necessary arrangements before they reach the end of
+Children in Year 5, who have a Statement or Education, Health and Care plan, will have a transition review to discuss options for school transfers to secondary or special school, to allow plenty of time to make the necessary arrangements before they reach the end of Year 6.